computorg/template-computo-R/README.md

 ### Step 4. submit

-Once step 3 is successful, you should end up with an HTML version published as a gh-page and a corresponding PDF build via pagedown.
-The PDF file is named by default `article.pdf` is available at the root of your published gh-page (for this tempalte for instance, it is available at [https://computorg.github.io/template-computo-Rmarkdown/article.pdf](https://computorg.github.io/template-computo-Rmarkdown/article.pdf) since [https://computorg.github.io/template-computo-Rmarkdown/](https://computorg.github.io/template-computo-Rmarkdown/) is the URL of the gh-page associated with the current repo).
+Once step 3 is successful, you should end up with an HTML version published as a gh-page and a corresponding PDF built via pagedown.
+The PDF file - named by default `article.pdf` - is available at the root of your published gh-page (for this template for instance, it is available at [https://computorg.github.io/template-computo-Rmarkdown/article.pdf](https://computorg.github.io/template-computo-Rmarkdown/article.pdf) since [https://computorg.github.io/template-computo-Rmarkdown/](https://computorg.github.io/template-computo-Rmarkdown/) is the URL of the gh-page associated with the current repo).

 The PDF version can be submitted to the [Computo submission platform](https://computo.scholasticahq.com/):